Convex-Dev/design/cad/026_lisp/README.md

 Convex Lisp is a general purpose, high level programming language for the Convex Virtual Machine (CVM), designed to facilitate effective construction of smart contracts, digital assets and open economic systems.

 This document outlines the key elements of Convex Lisp.
-It is intended primarily as an **introduction and programmer's guide** for experienced developers wishing to understand the language, its implementation and key features: more detailed specifications for specific aspects are provided in other CADs.
+It is intended primarily as an **introduction and programmer's guide** for experienced developers wishing to understand the language, its implementation and key features: more detailed specifications for specific aspects of the language and underlying runtime are provided in other CADs.

 ### Key language features